tsherif/space-shooter.c/ARCHITECTURE.md

 All operations on objects are run in batches on `objects[0 .. count - 1]`.

-Note that the implementation in most cases doesn't look exactly like the above depending on how the objects will be consumed by a given system.
+Note that the implementation in most cases doesn't look exactly like the above depending on how the objects will be manipulated by a given system.
 For example, game entity properties are stored as parallel arrays, rather than in per-object structs, to simplify submitting them to the GPU as attribute buffers.

 ### Error Handling

 My primary concern in managing errors in `space-shooter.c` is to structure interactions with OS APIs, since they're the only operations for which success or failure is outside my control.
-My strategy is to run as many of these operations as possible during initialization, so the rest of the game doesn't have to worry about them:
+My strategy is to run these operations during initialization, so the rest of the game doesn't have to worry about them:
 - Acquire all OS and hardware resources during initialization.
 This includes opening windows, getting device handles, starting threads, loading asset data, allocating GPU resources.
 - Validate asset data during initialization.
 - Use static memory for game objects so allocations aren't required while the game is running.